Elevation: 8,664 ft

 This peak is not in the book.
 Published November 2020

 Peak 8664 is located in the northwest corner of Copper Basin.
-There are 4 ranked summits that surround Fox Creek: Peak 8664, Peak 9533, Peak 8763, and Peak 8146.
-They make for a fine, one-day outing that is entirely off-trail and covers 10.2 miles with 4,350 feet of elevation gain.
+There are four ranked summits that surround Fox Creek: Peak 8664, Peak 9533, Peak 8763, and Peak 8146.
+They make for a fine, one-day outing that is entirely off-trail and covers 10.2 miles with 4,350 feet of elevation gain round trip.
 Peak 8664 is first up and is close to the mouth of the Fox Creek drainage.
 It is due west of the end of Fox Creek Road.
-I saw more big game on this 4-peak day than any other hiking day during 2020 and brought home a nice shed elk antler.
+I saw more big game on this four-peak day than any other hiking day during 2020 and brought home a nice shed elk antler.
 USGS Big Black Dome

 From its junction with US-93 north of Mackay, drive southwest on Trail Creek Road for 18.4 miles to a signed junction with Copper Basin Road/FSR-135.
 Turn left/south onto FSR-135 and drive 11.6 miles to an unsigned 2-track road (Fox Creek Road).
 Turn right/south onto Fox Creek Road and drive 0.4 miles to its end at a small aqueduct (7,455 feet).